infinitelyjames/uklivetrains_public/README.md

 # uklivetrains

-A basic android app in flutter for viewing the live trains on a station on the UK rail network.
+A basic android app in flutter for viewing the live trains on a station on the UK rail network. **Note: The public version of this app is many hundreds of commits behind the private version.
+This repository may be updated at a later point in time**

+A very old screenshot:

 ![](https://infinitydev.org.uk/demos/uklivetrainsapp1.png)